 The Directorate for Advancement is primarily responsible for alumni relations and fundraising at the University of Stirling.
-The directorate complies with the terms of the University’s Data Protection Policy.
+The directorate complies with the terms of the University’s Data Protection Policy and Guidance.
 That policy applies to data held across the University for any purpose.
 This page is intended to clarify storage, processing and usage of data by the Directorate for Advancement.

 Selected personal information that you provide to the University will be held securely by the Directorate for Advancement for the purposes of alumni relations and fundraising.
 This data will be used strictly in accordance with the Data Protection Act 1998 (the Act).

 The Directorate for Advancement does not store any information that would be defined as ‘sensitive personal data’ under the Act.
 These 8 categories of data are listed on page 3, paragraph 11 of the University’s Data Protection Statement.
 This type of data may be stored in the student enrolment database (under terms described in paragraphs 12-15), but it is not used in alumni relations and fundraising work, and it is not accessible to Directorate for Advancement staff.
 The exception to this is cases where you provide us with such data for a specific purpose and allow us to store that information.
 For example, information about a disability may be disclosed for the purposes of ensuring that access requirements are met when attending an event, with permission given to record those requirements for subsequent events.

 Our response to the General Data Protection Regulation 2018 (GDPR)